danipass182/Sudoku/README.md

 - The Svuota command clears all boxes.
 - The Precedente and Successiva buttons allow you to change the solution.

+Put the three classes in the same package and run main in SudokuGUI.
+Solutions are found through the backtracking technique making use of the design pattern template method

 ![image](https://user-images.githubusercontent.com/80411845/128205279-cc986b7c-52a5-4788-bad0-73b522da9759.png)